 Turkey requested the sale of an additional 30 advanced block 50 F-16 aircraft in September 2006.
 The order was signed in May 2007.
 The aircraft were delivered in 2011 and 2012.
 The total cost of these additional aircraft is estimated at more than $2.9bn excluding Turkey’s $1.1bn upgrade programme for its existing F-16 fleet.

-F-16IN Super Viper, which is a development of block 60, has been designed for the Indian Air force.
+F-16IN Super Viper, which is a development of block 60, was designed for the Indian Air force.
 It is a fourth-generation fighter that meets the medium multirole combat aircraft (MMRCA) requirements.
 It includes Northrop Grumman APG-80 AESA radar and General Electric F110-132A engine with 32,000lb of thrust.

-Various F-16 upgrade and modernisation programmes are underway in Turkey, Pakistan and Jordan, and within the US Air Force.
-Future upgrades include air refuelling probes, auxiliary power unit, auto ground collision avoidance systems and automatic manoeuvring attack.
+Various F-16 upgrade and modernisation programmes also began in Turkey, Pakistan and Jordan, and within the US Air Force.
+Some of the upgrades include air refuelling probes, auxiliary power unit, auto ground collision avoidance systems and automatic manoeuvring attack.

 Lockheed Martin handed over the first of 36 F-16 Block 52 aircraft to the Iraqi Air Force in June 2014.